top of page

 For teenagers and young adults in the UK, starting university or moving into shared accommodation is a major milestone.
 However, it also marks a period of increased risk for invasive meningococcal disease (IMD).

+There are several strains of the bacteria.
 While most teens receive the MenACWY vaccine at school (covering strains A, C, W & Y of the bacteria), many parents are unaware that this does not protect against Meningococcal strain B, which has become the most common strain affecting this age group.

 The Vaccination - and Information - Gap: ACWY vs. MenB